ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

-If you want to contribute your module back to the upstream Ansible repo, review our :ref:`submission checklist <developing_modules_checklist>`, :ref:`best practices <developing_modules_best_practices>`, and :ref:`strategy for maintaining Python-2 and Python-3 compatibility <developing_python_3>`, as well as information about :ref:`testing` before you open a pull request.
+If you want to contribute your module back to the upstream Ansible repo, review our :ref:`submission checklist <developing_modules_checklist>`, :ref:`best practices <developing_modules_best_practices>`, and :ref:`strategy for maintaining Python-2 and Python-3 compatibility <developing_python_3>`, as well as information about :ref:`testing <developing_testing>` before you open a pull request.
 The :ref:`Community Guide <ansible_community_guide>` covers how to open a pull request and what happens next.